gchq/Palisade-services/attribute-masking-service/README.md

 | user                    | maskedLeafResource       | exception         | user
 | leafResource            |                          | serverMetadata    | leafResource
 | rules                   |                          |                   | rules

-(fields marked with * are acquired from headers metadata)
+*token is in the message header's metadata

-The service takes in an `AttributeMaskingRequest` and a request `Token`.
+The service reads a message in from the Kafka "rule" topic as a `AttributeMaskingRequest`.
 This request is persisted in a store as an `AuthorisedRequestEntity`.
 The `LeafResource` attached to the request is then masked, removing any excessive or sensitive metadata which a client may be prohibited from accessing.
-The resulting masked `LeafResource` is then attached to an `AttributeMaskingResponse` and outputted from the service.
+The resulting masked `LeafResource` is then used to create an`AttributeMaskingResponse` ready to be forwarded.
+This will be forwarded along with markers which are empty

 ### Future Enhancements
 The masking operation may in the future apply attribute-level `Rule`s using the `User` and `Context` for fine-grained control over client metadata access.